 Personal Experience: We did not even begin to scrape the surface of all the abandoned buildings and homes out here.
 It truly feels post-apocalyptic and it is so creepy!
 One gets the feeling that there have been many disposals of bodies out here…..
 If you happened to go to this page and not the Salton Sea page, please head over there next because you’ll definitely want to explore it while you’re out there.

-I am now as intrigued with this city as I was with Questhaven, Elfin Forest & Harmony Grove.
-This is such a mysterious and eerie place that I MUST know more about it!
-What I am gathering so far is meth is rampant out here and the rules are scarce.
-Be careful!
+This is such a mysterious and eerie place but very intriguing!
+What I am gathering so far is drugs are rampant out here and the rules are scarce.
+Be careful and do not go alone.
 We will be back–hopefully soon to unmask more of the long-forgotten stories.
 We found a boat graveyard when it was nighttime, so unfortunately I only got one good shot of the place.
 Next time!

 Here’s a quick documentary on Slab City, one of the mini “towns” in Salton City: